servirtium/README/README.md

 # Example of that Markdown format

-Here's a screenshot of some raw markdown source:
+Here's a screen-shot of some raw markdown source:

 ![2019-10-30_0559](https://user-images.githubusercontent.com/82182/67832718-7092e380-fada-11e9-94a8-58dcc82810cb.png)